667-fluPE/darkratPanel/README.md

   - Update
   - Uninstall
   - Custom DLL Loading
+  - Direct Connect or RAW forwarder (Like pastebin/gist also supported own plain/raw sites)

 ### Included Plugins
   - Botshop with autobuy Bitcoin API
   - Alpha version of a DDOS (NOT STABLE)